vimpostor/vim-tpipeline/README.md

 Yes, use `set stl=%!tpipeline#stl#line()` in your `~/.vimrc`.
 In fact this plugin uses *Vim*'s autoload mechanism to lazily load features, i.e. if you don't use tmux, you can still use the statusline inside vim without a performance penalty.

-## How do i get the config from the screenshot at the top?
+## How do I get the config from the screenshot at the top?

 ```vim
 " .vimrc